Merzasphor/MWSE/docs/source/apis/tes3.md

 * `params` (table)
 	* `reference` ([tes3mobileActor](../../types/tes3mobileActor), [tes3reference](../../types/tes3reference), string): The reference that will play the animation.
-	* `group` (number): The animation group id to start playing -- a value from 0 to 149.
+	* `group` (number): *Optional*.
+The animation group id to start playing -- a value from 0 to 149.
 Applies the animation to the whole body.
 Maps to tes3.animationGroup.* constants.
-	* `lower` (number): Sets the animation group id for the lower body.
+	* `lower` (number): *Optional*.
+Sets the animation group id for the lower body.
 This is used to combine different animations for each body section.
 Maps to tes3.animationGroup.* constants.
-	* `upper` (number): Sets the animation group id for the upper body.
+	* `upper` (number): *Optional*.
+Sets the animation group id for the upper body.
 This is used to combine different animations for each body section.
 Maps to tes3.animationGroup.* constants.
-	* `shield` (number): Sets the animation group id for the shield arm.
+	* `shield` (number): *Optional*.
+Sets the animation group id for the shield arm.
 This is used to combine different animations for each body section.
 Maps to tes3.animationGroup.* constants.
-	* `startFlag` (number): A flag for starting the group with, using tes3.animationStartFlag.* constants.
+	* `startFlag` (number): *Default*: `tes3.animationStartFlag.immediate`.
+A flag for starting the group with, using tes3.animationStartFlag.* constants.
-	* `loopCount` (number): If provided, the animation will repeat its loop section a given number of times.
+	* `loopCount` (number): *Default*: `-1`.
+If provided, the animation will repeat its loop section a given number of times.
 To make an animation play through once, set loopCount = 0.
 Defaults to infinite looping.
-	* `mesh` (string): Deprecated.
+	* `mesh` (string): *Optional*.
+Deprecated.
 Please use tes3.loadAnimation (check its documentation) before calling playAnimation.
 You can also use loadAnimation to reset loaded animations to default.

 ***